 iAndover Approved Device Options

-A personally owned device means a privately owned – school dedicated wireless device that is approved by APS Technology and Digital Learning Department (refer to specification list below)
+A personally owned device means a privately owned – school dedicated wireless device that is approved by APS Technology and Digital Learning Department (refer to specification list below).

-- If your machine is 3-4 years old it will almost certainly be fine and provide a good experience.
+- If your machine is 3-4 years old or newer it will almost certainly be fine and provide a good experience.
 Older machines typically have more limited battery life and may not support the most current operating system revisions.

 - Since most of the work required will be performed “in the cloud”, most machines are fast enough.
-Older “netbook” type machines however may prove to be too slow
+Older “netbook” type machines however may prove to be too slow.

 - Display size and resolution will matter to your student.
 An 11” screen with 1366 x 768 resolution would be the minimum.
 13-15” screens with 1920 x 1080 provide more real estate.
 Larger screens may be overkill.

-- While not required all of the new machines we are buying our staff have a built in touch screen and most can be operated in either laptop or tablet mode.
+- While not required, all of the new machines we are buying our staff have a built in touch screen and most can be operated in either laptop or tablet mode.

 - As you are buying, think about whether this is a “short term” machine or a device you hope will carry your student into college.
-If the latter you will find that most colleges will require a Windows or Mac machine rather than a Chromebook.
-Similarly if your student wants to do any “desktop” style work, like running Microsoft Office, creating music, photo editing or intense gaming a Chromebook is not the ideal solution
+If the latter, you will find that most colleges will require a Windows or Mac machine rather than a Chromebook.
+Similarly, if your student wants to do any “desktop” style work, like running Microsoft Office, creating music, photo editing or intense gaming a Chromebook is not the ideal solution

-- Make sure you update to a relatively current version of the operating system and install virus protection to make sure your student is safe and secure
+- Make sure you update to a relatively current version of the operating system and install virus protection to make sure your student is safe and secure.

 - Buy a protective case where possible.
 Students are tough on their machines and any protection is helpful